CodeByZach/sublime_php_constructors/README.md

 _default_: **false**

-_description_: If set to true generated constructor will be generated with optional parameters.
+_description_: If set to true, constructors will be generated with optional parameters.